folio-org/mod-data-export/README.md

 Convert the rules to the String format (you can use online [converter](https://tools.knowledgewalls.com/jsontostring)).
 Put the result string to the "value" field in the request body.
 The description of how to create a configuration in mod-configuration module - https://github.com/folio-org/mod-configuration/blob/master/README.md.
 `If there are rules in mod-configuration, and they are enabled, they always will be used for the mapping process for a given tenant.`

+## System requirements

+Testing was done with a mod-data-export docker image memory limit = 512 MiB.

+#### Default mapping profile

+For default mapping profile, the max usage of memory is 270 MiB during the process of export 1 million records.
+The average memory usage is ~200 MiB.

+#### Custom mapping profile with holdings and items
+For Custom mapping profile, the max usage of memory is 250 MiB during the process of export 1 million records.
+The average memory usage is ~190 MiB.

 The [raml-module-builder](https://github.com/folio-org/raml-module-builder) framework.